CrunchyData/postgres-operator/hugo/content/cli/pgo_create_cluster.md

 ```
       --apiserver-url string     The URL for the PostgreSQL Operator apiserver.
       --debug                    Enable debugging when true.
-      --namespace string         The namespace to use for pgo requests.
+  -n, --namespace string         The namespace to use for pgo requests.
       --pgo-ca-cert string       The CA Certificate file path for authenticating to the PostgreSQL Operator apiserver.
       --pgo-client-cert string   The Client Certificate file path for authenticating to the PostgreSQL Operator apiserver.
       --pgo-client-key string    The Client Key file path for authenticating to the PostgreSQL Operator apiserver.